Begin your day with a short visit to the picturesque Ein Karem neighborhood, known for its stone lanes, springs and serene hillside setting.

 NOTE: Modest dress (no shorts or sleeveless shirts) and head covering are required for visiting holy sites.

-Next, venture into the Old City and explore the Armenian and Jewish quarters before arriving at the recently restored Cardo, an ancient Roman road.
-Take in the sights of the Jewish Wailing Wall, also known as The Kotel, before continuing on to the Christian quarter.
-Walk along the Via Dolorosa and visit the Church of the Holy Sepulchre, one of the most significant religious sites in the world.
+Venture into the Old City and explore the Armenian and Jewish quarters before arriving at the recently restored Cardo, an ancient Roman road.
+Take in the sights of the Jewish Wailing Wall, also known as the Kotel, before moving on to the Christian quarter.

 Finally, return to your starting point, having experienced some of the most notable sites and landmarks that Jerusalem has to offer.